 In these 169 tech-centric situations, you get an overview of pedagogy—the tech topics most important to your teaching—as well as practical strategies to address most classroom tech situations, how to scaffold these to learning, and where they provide the subtext to daily tech-infused education.

-- Go to Tools>Export.
+- Go to Transition on the menu bar.

 Sign up for a new tip each week or buy the entire 169 Real-world Ways to Put Tech into Your Classroom.